5/8/2024

 Chief Commercial Officer

-accelerate U.S. commercial preparations for CAM2020-9 in neuroendocrine tumors and polycystic liver disease.
-And enhance our manufacturing capabilities.
-From a commercial perspective, we continued strengthening our leading position in neuroendocrine treatment across geographies.
-The total sales increased by 29% year on year to 364 million SEC at reported rates.
-In the U.S., Bricsana shows strong and accelerating growth, resulting in an approximate threefold increase in sales and reliability in the first quarter versus Q4 2020.
-On the R&D side, we received FDA acceptance for the review of FDA proclase in October of this year.
-The corresponding application has now been submitted to the EMA.
-And outside the grammatically area, we prepared the surrender study of CAM2020-9 in neuroendocrine Importantly, we also started to advance several early development programs, including completing and previewing the assessments of the novel type.
-Based on the data received, we are preparing for our first clinical
+commercial preparations for CAM 2023. and neuroendocrine tumors and polycystic liver disease, and enhance our manufacturing capabilities.
+From a commercial perspective, we continue strengthening our leading position in opioid dependence treatment across geographies, Juvenile sales increased by 29% year-on-year to $364 million at reported rates.
+In the U.S., Bricsad shows strong and accelerating growth, resulting in an approximate threefold the increase in sales and reliability in the first quarter versus Q4 of 2023.
+So on the R&D side, we received FDA acceptance for the review of NDA Proclays in in October this year.
+The corresponding application has now been submitted to the FEMA, and outside the Afgromegaly area, We progressed the surrender study of CAM 2029 in Rwanda and completed patient recruitment in the positive terminal class. including completing Preclinical assessments of non-verbal and non-multiple formulations of stem microtypes.
+We are preparing for our first clinical study, planned to be started towards the end of this year.

 speaker